-NoteThilo Hanemann and Daniel H. Rosen | April 23, 2013 The People’s Bank of China just released China’s 2011 Balance of Payments (BOP) and International Investment Position (IIP) data.
-This note summarizes the most important changes in China’s global balance sheet in 2011 and comments on the policy developments and ...
+NoteThilo Hanemann and Daniel H. Rosen | April 23, 2013 The People’s Bank of China just released new data on the nation’s International Investment Position (IIP) at year-end 2012.
+This note summarizes important changes to China’s external balance sheet in the course of the last year and explores the policy ...

 Receive RHG's China Research

 Sign up for RHG’s publicly available research:

 For our commercial research and advisory services, please contact us.

 - The Los Angeles Times | March 28, 2017

 - South China Morning Post | March 17, 2017